Azure/batch-shipyard/recipes/OSUMicroBenchmarks-Infiniband-MVAPICH/README.md

 * `singularity_images` array have a reference to a valid OSU Micro-Benchmark image with MVAPICH.
 This can be `library://alfpark/mvapich/mvapich:2.3.2`
+Since this image is signed, it should be placed under the `signed` section with the appropriate `signing_key`.
+Please see the `config.yaml` file for more information.

 ### Jobs Configuration
 The jobs configuration should set the following properties within the `tasks`